glitch-txs/w3-docs/docs/w3-react/init.md

 }

 const w3props: W3Props = {
-  connectors: connectors(icons),
+  wallets: initWallets(icons),
   chains:[mainnet]
 }
 ```

 :::tip Note

-connectors function will expect you to have the WalletConnect project ID in a .env or .env.local file as `NEXT_PUBLIC_WALLETCONNECT_ID='YourProjectId'`
+creatWallets function will expect you to have the WalletConnect project ID in a .env or .env.local file as `NEXT_PUBLIC_WALLETCONNECT_ID='YourProjectId'`

 :::